kenny-zetaris/Documentation/tutorial/Exercise1.rst

 Preparing the data
-  The data and schema used in this exercise , conforms with the TPCH and schema and the queries comprehensively look into the 100% TPCH support.For preparign the data the associated script also include a set of index and constrainst that need to be created.
+  The data and schema used in this exercise , conforms with the TPCH and schema and the queries comprehensively look into the 100% TPCH support.For preparing the data the associated script also include a set of index and constrainst that need to be created.
 Refer to the `load script <./files/exercise1/scripts/fusion/create-table.sql>`_

   .. figure::  img/img1.png
    :align:   center

 Querying the Data
   To display the query capability of Fusion DB the attached `script <./files/exercise1/scripts/fusion/query-table.sql>`_ contain all the 22 querys of TPCH and associated desciptions.
-To get a grasp fo the capability of FusionDB one could go through each of those querys.
+To get a grasp of the capability of FusionDB one could go through each of those querys.

 Querying from Lightning GUI
   FusionDB is by default intergrated and virtualized via Lightning.
-Hence one can alwyas use the Lighing GUI to query FusionDB.
+Hence one can always use the Lightning GUI to query FusionDB.

 Performance parameters in VM
   The default VM that get shipped used 8GB of RAM and our of that 2.5 GB of RAM is dedicated to Fusion.
 If a user allocate more RAM to the VM before the product initialization then Fusion would be configured more RAM respectively.